 You can easily pack and move your belongings to a new neighborhood in your city.
 However, it takes more effort and time to pack and move your belongings over hundreds or even thousands of miles.

 That is why you need to look for trusted movers to help you move over a long distance.
-They are professionals and can protect your belongings, and they can reduce the stress that comes with long-distance moving.
+International shipping companies are professionals and can protect your belongings, and they can reduce the stress that comes with long-distance moving.

 4. Ask for In-Home Moving Estimates

 You know a long-distance mover can save you time and money.
 Asking for in-home estimates can help you pick an affordable and trusted professional mover.
-Therefore, request several in-home moving estimates from the different local long distance movers.
+For examples, you can request several in-home moving estimates from the different local long distance Denver movers.

 5. Look for Packing Supplies Early